- Scout/Community Liaison

 McAdoo’s success began early in his career, as he was an All-American at every level of play, starting in high school, and then at Vincennes JC, where he was a member of the JUCO national championship team in 1970.
 He also received All-America honors while playing at the University of North Carolina, where he helped guide the Tar Heels to a Final Four appearance.
 McAdoo also played for the United States in the 1971 Pan American Games.

-McAdoo and his wife, Patrizia, reside in Boca Raton with their sons Russell and Ryan.
-Their daughter, Rasheeda, is in her senior year at Georgia Tech on a tennis scholarship.
-McAdoo’s eldest son Robert III and daughter Rita live in New Jersey, while their other son, Ross, lives in Alaska.
+McAdoo and his wife, Patrizia, reside in Boca Raton with their son Ryan and their daughter, Rasheeda, who recently graduated from Georgia Tech where she attended on a tennis scholarship.
+McAdoo’s sons Robert III and Russell and his daughter Rita live in New Jersey, while their other son, Ross, lives in Alaska.